Estimated Length of program:

 Graduates of the Massage Therapy Course will be trained extensively in anatomy and physiology, assessment skills and hands-on techniques of common massage modalities.
 In addition, they will be trained to implement business and marketing strategies and effectively communicate with healthcare professionals and clientele.

 Students learn about the demand for massage therapy and the many business opportunities for the massage therapist.
 They learn about the common bodywork approaches and the importance of ethics in the therapeutic setting.
 In addition, students begin their study of anatomy, physiology and body movements.
+From the respiratory system to the musculoskeletal system and every system in between, students learn how each body system works and the diseases and disorders of each.
+Students will learn how to identify major muscles, bones and bony landmarks.

 Students learn theory and techniques for neuromuscular, deep tissue and sports massage.
+Massage contraindications and cautions, as well as safety precautions for the therapist and client, are also covered.
 Students are taught basic first aid and about HIV and AIDS.
 Students also learn about the common disorders that massage therapists treat.
 Finally, legal issues for the massage therapist are covered.

 Or call toll-free 866.250.6851 to learn more.